destroyerdust/DestroyerBot/PERMISSIONS_GUIDE.md

 ### "You don't have permission" but you're an admin

 - The system checks **roles**, not permissions
-- Add your admin role to the command: `/setcommandrole command:xyz role:@YourRole`
+- Add your admin role to the command: `/permission set command:xyz role:@YourRole`

 ### Permissions not working after update